pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="POST">

 <p><span class="speaker" data-speaker="POST">MR. POST</span>: I think we are agreed, or at least we
-should be agreed by this time, that we shouldn't confine <span style="page" id="page184">[p.184]</span> ourselves to one country.
+should be agreed by this time, that we shouldn't confine <span class="page" id="page184">[p.184]</span> ourselves to one country.
 Consequently, it seems all the more important that we should follow such a scheme as Mr. Lunt suggested, a highly selective scheme which would make up a start in unpublished materials in all of the important countries